godie/JAJAT/RECOMMENDATIONS.md

 - [ ] Custom field mapping per site
 - [ ] Notification when new opportunities are captured
 - [ ] Export/import opportunities
+- [ ] Extension detection and installation prompt:
+  - [ ] Detect when Chrome extension is not installed
+  - [ ] Show banner/notification in web app suggesting installation
+  - [ ] Provide direct link to Chrome Web Store (when published)
+  - [ ] Show installation instructions for development/testing
+  - [ ] Display helpful message explaining benefits of the extension
+- [ ] Video mini-tutorial:
+  - [ ] Create short video tutorial (2-3 minutes) demonstrating:
+    - How to install the extension
+    - How to capture a job from LinkedIn
+    - How to review/edit captured data in popup
+    - How to sync with web application
+    - How to convert opportunity to application
+  - [ ] Embed video in Opportunities page or dedicated help section
+  - [ ] Add video link to extension popup for first-time users
+  - [ ] Include step-by-step screenshots as alternative to video

 ---